waldoalvarez00/MyPC/README.md

 # MyPC
-Initial Attempt to port James Iles Computer to the Mister
+Initial Attempt to port Jamie Iles Computer to the Mister